Welcome to SCHE online!

 Yearbook students produce a color yearbook highlighting the events of the entire year.
 9th-12th graders take pictures and meet to work and socialize.
 Photos start right away in September with meetings throughout the year.
 Yearbooks are available for purchase in the spring.

 Service Over Self (SOS) provides monthly opportunities for our 7th-12th graders to volunteer in service projects in the community.

 Variety Night is a family event where the students are able to showcase their talents.
 It is true variety as students can perform a musical number or skit, recite poetry or scripture, display a project, etc. The possibilities are limitless!

 Teen Dinner is a special dinner and evening just for our 7th-12th graders (usually in February).

-Membership dues are set each spring, after fundraising for the year is complete.
+Membership dues are set each spring.
 Dues cover the cost of gym rental, sports equipment, group insurance, SCHE website and some event supplies.